nothingismagick/quasar-starter-ssr-pwa-jest-cypress/README.md

 None of this means anything if you don't serve it to either your localhost (or the world).

 #### SSR & PWA
-To serve your SSR node app and PWA, this starter kit assumes that you have **pm2** preinstalled.
+To serve your SSR node app and PWA, this starter kit assumes that you have **nodemon** preinstalled.
 You will find your site live at:
 > `localhost:3000`
 ```bash
 $ yarn serve:ssr